Table of Contents:

 The presence of malaria is location specific.
-Generally, this this is in geographically specific areas between the Tropics.
+Generally, this is in geographically specific areas between the Tropics.
 If malaria prophylactics are recommended for your destination, please remember to start taking your anti‑malaria tablets before departure as prescribed.
-We also provide guidance and encourage participants to take action to reduce their exposure to mosquito bikes; sleep under nets or with fans on, wear clothing barriers, treat clothing with
+We also provide guidance and encourage participants to take action to reduce their exposure to mosquito bikes; sleep under nets or with fans on, wear clothing barriers, treat clothing

 Maps, GPS, and Route Cue Sheets

 – Because our routes change from program to program, and because of circumstances on a program we depend upon maps and haven’t developed databases for GPS and cue sheets.
 Maps are available in the tour’s pre-departure materials.